 virtually again in 2022-2023.
 We plan on a synchronous interview day with an expected duration of 4-6 hours.
 We also want you to have an opportunity to meet our residents with a virtual social event the evening before your interview.
 An interview experience with our program will look like this:

 The only difference is that our weekday interview offers an exposure to a typical academic noon conference with our residents.

 If you have any questions after your interview day, you may contact us and we will answer them.
 We may send a single email at the end of the interview season to update you on the changes and updates (e.g. fellowship match outcomes) in our program.

 We are able to interview only the most exceptional candidates from non-U.S. medical schools due to the extremely competitive nature of our training programs.
 We cannot originate an H-1B visa, but can accept a J1.

 In considering medical graduates for interview, our typical international resident candidate will have recent clinical experience in the United States with excellent letters of reference.

 Most candidates selected for interview will have graduated from medical school within the past two or three years.

-International medical graduates are not required to have an ECFMG certificate or USMLE Step 2 results in order to apply and interview with our program; however, the ECFMG certification process must be complete and USMLE 2 CK and CS passed to be eligible for our match list.
+International medical graduates are not required to have an ECFMG certificate or USMLE Step 2 results in order to apply and interview with our program; however, the ECFMG certification process must be complete and USMLE 2 CK passed to be eligible for our match list.